smnorris/roadintegrator/README.md

         C:\path\to\project> python 2_integrate.py
 Move the resulting `temp_data/tiles` back to equivalent folder on the machine with Python 3 / GDAL etc.

-6. Merge the tiled outputs:
+6. Merge the tiled outputs to create `integrated_roads.gdb`:

         $ python 3_merge.py

-When merge is complete, find output layer in `output` gdb specified in `config.yml`

 ## Limitations